CrunchyData/postgres-operator/docs/content/quickstart/_index.md

 - `host`: The name of the host of the database.
 This references the [Service](https://kubernetes.io/docs/concepts/services-networking/service/) of the primary Postgres instance.
 - `port`: The port that the database is listening on.
 - `uri`: A [PostgreSQL connection URI](https://www.postgresql.org/docs/current/libpq-connect.html#id-1.7.3.8.3.6) that provides all the information for logging into the Postgres database.

+Note that **all connections use TLS**.
+PGO sets up a PKI for your Postgres clusters.
+You can also choose to bring your own PKI / certificate authority; this is covered later in the documentation.

 ### Connect via `psql` in the Terminal